JavonGil/osTicket-install-prereqs/README.md

     </td>
   </tr>
 </table>
-<p>- ⚠️ Rename "ost-sampleconfig.php" to "ost-config.php". ⚠️ Name it exactly like you see in Figure 45.
-This is another IMPORTANT step in our success later and everybody wants the Pizza Party!
-Andolini's Pizzeria is straight 🔥 if you're ever in Oklahoma! 😁  </p>
+<p>- ⚠️ Rename "ost-sampleconfig.php" to "ost-config.php". ⚠️ Name it exactly like you see in Figure 45.  </p>
 <p>- Now that we got the config file renamed correctly, right-click "ost-config.php" and click Properties.</p>
 <br/>